NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_PI.md

 presence of detailed explanations, structured references, and sample queries or outputs illustrating correct use.

--   **Yes, the API documentation**
+-   Yes, the API documentation

 -   Yes, the GUI documentation

--   No
+-   **No**

-The documentation includes only one example of a query and response flow.
-However, there are no explanations for what the fields in the GUI mean.
+Pinterest does not provide a public API that offers systematic access to an ad repository or the ability to extract advertising content data for broad research purposes, so this question is not applicable in this context.

 **OC18: Does the platform's ad repository documentation include or link to its terms of use?**